How to use the .each() function in jQuery

 In the above example, I looped over friends_arr Array and when the callback function is called then gets the current iteration index position and value.

-With Pure JavaScript
+With Vanilla JavaScript

 Example